 Notes on the Text

-A Fabulist is someone who creates fables – stories, particularly those intended for instruction.
+A Fabulist: someone who creates fables – stories, particularly those intended for instruction.
 Bonamy Dobrée actually used the term for Kipling in the title of one of his studies: Rudyard Kipling: Realist and Fabulist (1967).

-old Aesop The world’s most famous Fabulist.
-A Greek writer, who may have lived about 620-550 BCE, known for his fables – stories, often about animals, with a hidden meaning or moral.
-Among the best known are “The Hare and the Tortoise” and “The Fox and the Grapes”.
-Daniel Hadas notes that the fables we know are much later then the seventh century BC, and that it is not certain whether he actually existed..
+old Aesop: the world’s most famous Fabulist.
+A Greek writer, who may have lived about 620-550 BCE, was known for his fables – stories, often about animals, with a hidden meaning or moral.
+Among the best-known are “The Hare and the Tortoise” and “The Fox and the Grapes”.
+Daniel Hadas notes that the fables we know are much later than the seventh century BC, and that it is not certain whether he actually existed.

 jesting: using a joke to disguise a serious meaning.